Aarav7162/rssi_location_triangulation/README.md

-# RSSI Location Triangulation — Folder: two
+# RSSI Location Triangulation

 # Overview
-This folder contains a complete indoor localization/fingerprinting system built using **ESP8266 anchors**, a **soft‑AP tag** (`tagESP`), and Python utilities.
+This folder contains a complete indoor localization/fingerprinting system built using ESP8266 anchors, a soft‑AP tag (`tagESP`), and Python utilities.
 The system is designed for estimating the (x,y) position of a mobile device using RSSI (Received Signal Strength Indicator) fingerprinting.
-It uses multiple fixed anchors to trilaterate the tag device's position (via 1‑NN matching on RSSI fingerprints) and — when triggered — can sniff and stream the tag's HTTP requests (the tag runs a tiny HTTP server at http://192.168.4.56/), allowing you to capture short payloads served by the tag.
+It uses multiple fixed anchors to trilaterate the tag device's position (via 1‑NN matching on RSSI fingerprints) and - when triggered - can sniff and stream the tag's HTTP requests (the tag runs a tiny HTTP server at http://192.168.4.56/ to demonstrate interception of unsecure communication), allowing you to capture short payloads served by the tag.

 It is intended for educational purposes, proof-of-concept IoT localization, and controlled indoor tracking experiments.

 ## Folder Structure
 ```
-two/
 ├── anchor1.ino             # ESP8266 sketch reporting RSSI to Blynk V0
 ├── anchor2.ino             # ESP8266 sketch reporting RSSI to Blynk V1
 ├── anchor3.ino             # ESP8266 sketch reporting RSSI to Blynk V2, handles sniffing triggered by V9, returns payload to V10
 ├── anchor4.ino             # ESP8266 sketch reporting RSSI to Blynk V3
-├── tag_esp.ino          # ESP soft-AP serving SSID `tagESP` with simple HTTP payload
+├── tag_esp.ino             # ESP soft-AP serving SSID `tagESP` with simple HTTP payload and WiFi beacon
 ├── calibration.py          # Python utility to collect RSSI fingerprints at known grid points
 ├── tracker.py              # Python live tracker: estimates position and updates Blynk V6/V7, handles serial streaming when V9 = 1
-├── fingerprint_data.json# JSON file storing collected RSSI fingerprints
+├── fingerprint_data.json   # JSON file storing collected RSSI fingerprints
 └── README.md               # Documentation (this file)
 ```

 ## Quick Mapping